The tracker · European Union

 April 2025

-Political agreement reached on the substantive omnibus package, narrowing scope and removing the EU-wide civil liability regime.
+Political agreement narrowed scope to companies above 5,000 employees and removed the EU-wide civil liability regime.

 July 2027